The

 The Irish spelling is Tullacha Beigile.
 The name Begley or Beigile

-the Saints, he is recorded thus…”Beag Bile, son of Tighearnach,
+of the Saints, he is recorded thus…”Beag Bile, son of

-son of Feargus, son of Aongus, son of Conall Gulban.
-He was therefore
+Tighearnach, son of Feargus, son of Aongus, son of Conall Gulban.

-His name was later corrupted in Irish to Beaglaoch which means ‘little
+of Donegal”.
+His name was later corrupted in Irish to Beaglaoch

-Gweedore) were buried here until new graveyards were opened at Magheragallon
+here until new graveyards were opened at Magheragallon in 1765 and

 The